 This no-corn cornbread gets its texture from almond flour and coconut flour, and richness from cashew milk and ghee.
 The ghee also adds the traditional buttery flavor.
 This recipe is so easy to stir together it takes just a few minutes.
 So you can have a quick cornbread anytime.

-A simple gluten-free cornbread recipe that's paleo, grain-free, and refined sugar-free.
+A simple paleo cornbread recipe that's gluten-free, grain-free, and refined sugar-free.

 - Preheat oven to 350 degrees and grease 8x8 inch baking pan.

 - Combine dry ingredients in large bowl.
 Combine wet ingredients in medium bowl.
 Stir wet ingredients into dry ingredients.

 - Spread batter in greased baking pan.
 Bake 25-30 minutes until top is golden brown and toothpick inserted in center comes out clean.